doinghun/dohun-blog/source/_drafts/happy-number.md

 _[Question Source: LeetCode](https://leetcode.com/problems/happy-number/)_

-### Attempt
+### <span style="background-color: #FFFBCC"> Solution

 - Solved in 40 mins without reference
-- Used storage in array to refer to previously stored value but could use hash map concept.
+- Used array as storage to refer to previously stored value but could use hash map concept.

 ```javascript
 /**